Risersoft/HRM/pages/ESS/ess_profile.md

 comments: false
 ---

-# Profile
+# My Profile

-Click on **Profile** button.
+Click on **My Profile** .
 Employee’s profile will appear.

-You can see all the details but you cannot edit the details except address.
-If you try to edit any information, please contact to HR message will show.

-You can upload profile photo for app by clicking on **Upload Pic** button.
+You can see other information also on double click on row.

 ![](/images/profile.jpg)